cis3296s26/final-project-03-gachaprobabilitymodel/README.md

 Follow this project board to know the latest status of the project: [http://...]([http://...])

 ### How to build
-- Use this github repository: ...
+- Use this github repository: https://github.com/cis3296s26/final-project-03-gachaprobabilitymodel
 - Specify what branch to use for a more stable release or for cutting edge development.
 - Use InteliJ 11
+- JavaScript to develop the website
+- Github for version control
 - Specify additional library to download if needed
 - What file and target to compile and run.
 - What is expected to happen when the app start.